Cylinder1307/spooky-tool/README.md

 # Spooky Multi-Tool

-## Download this repository as a zip, extract it, then run spooky with "./spooky"
+## Download this repository as a zip (or clone it if you know what you're doing), extract it, then run spooky with "./spooky"
 ### Use ```chmod +x *``` to mark the files as executable.

 ## Version 1.2.6